home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 ### Distance

-For each tracked device or person, a sensor showing the distance from the monitored zone in a unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection is created.
+For each tracked [device](/integrations/device_tracker/) or [person](/integrations/person/), a sensor is created showing the distance from the monitored zone in a unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection.
+When a tracked person or device enters the monitored zone, the distance is set to 0.
 You can use the [Min/Max](/integrations/min_max) integration to determine the nearest and furthest distance.

 ### Direction of travel

-For each tracked device or person, a sensor showing the direction of travel to or from the monitored zone is created.
+For each tracked device or person, a sensor is created showing the direction of travel to or from the monitored zone.
 Possible states are:

 - `arrived`
 - `away_from`